MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/drop-ingestion-mapping-command.md

 ---
-title: .drop ingestion mapping
+title: .drop ingestion mapping command
 description: Learn how to use the `.drop ingestion mapping` command to drop the ingestion mapping from a table or a database. ms.reviewer: orspodek ms.topic: reference ms.date: 05/15/2023
 ---
-# .drop ingestion mapping
+# .drop ingestion mapping command

 Drops the ingestion mapping from a database or table.